TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 }
 ```

+We can achieve the same optimization using an expensive dataflow analysis.
+But you will see in later sections that our approach is more lightweight and easier to implement.

-### Dependencies and Effects
+### Effects and Dependencies

-From the previous example, hopefully the reader has got a basic understanding of why
+From the previous example, hopefully the reader has gained a basic understanding of why
 we use sea of node IR.
 But we have not talked about how (in a high level) we schedule
 nodes of a scope.
 We briefly mentioned "dependencies" above.
 What are "dependencies"?